Jump to Content

 Back to Top

-What impacts and issues are addressed in the PEIS?
+What impacts and issues are addressed in the Solar PEIS?

-The Agencies are soliciting comments and suggestions for consideration in the preparation of the PEIS.
-Preliminary issues and management concerns associated with utility-scale solar energy development have been identified by Agency personnel, other agencies, and in meetings with individuals and user groups.
+Preliminary issues and management concerns associated with utility-scale solar energy development have been identified by Agency personnel, other agencies, and public stakeholders.

-As currently envisioned, the PEIS will evaluate direct, indirect, and cumulative impacts to:
+The Draft and Final Solar PEIS evaluate direct, indirect, and cumulative impacts to:

 • Water Resources